-The REIT is an unincorporated open-ended real estate mutual fund trust constituted in accordance with the laws of the Province of Ontario pursuant to an amended and restated Declaration of Trust dated as of April 15, 2014, as amended on July 30, 2019.
-As of September 30, 2020, the REIT owns 76 grocery-anchored properties located in the United States of America (the "U.S.") comprising 9.7 million square feet of GLA.
+The REIT is an unincorporated open-ended real estate mutual fund trust constituted in accordance with the laws of the Province of Ontario pursuant to an amended and restated Declaration of Trust dated as of April 15, 2014, as amended on August 17, 2020.
+As of December 31, 2020, the REIT owns 75 grocery-anchored properties located in the United States of America (the "U.S.") comprising 9.6 million square feet of GLA.

-The REIT is externally managed and operated by Slate Asset Management L.P. (the "Manager" or "Slate").
+The REIT is externally managed and operated by Slate Asset (Canada) Management L.P. (the "Manager" or "Slate").
 The Manager has an experienced and dedicated team of real estate professionals with a proven track record of success in real estate investment and management.
 Management's interests are aligned with the unitholders of the REIT through its sponsorship and as a significant unitholder of the REIT.
-Slate is a significant unitholder in the REIT, with an approximate 8.0% interest, and accordingly, is highly motivated to increase the value to unitholders and provide reliable growing returns to the REIT's unitholders.
+Slate is a significant unitholder in the REIT, with an approximate 6.9% interest, and accordingly, is highly motivated to increase the value to unitholders and provide reliable growing returns to the REIT's unitholders.

 On August 18, 2019, Slate announced a passive, non-voting minority equity investment from Goldman Sachs Asset Management's Petershill program, creating a strategic relationship with one of the world's leading investment managers and positioning Slate for future success.
 The investment provides capital that Slate will use to enhance its platform and increase its GP investments in current and future businesses and investment vehicles, further strengthening the firm's alignment with its clients and investing partners.
-The transaction will have no impact on the control or decision making of Slate, and the day-to-day operations and management of Slate will remain unchanged.
+The transaction has had no impact on the control or decision making of Slate, and the day-to-day operations and management of Slate have remain unchanged.